 1/2/2020 The world's largest copper based metallic glasses we developed in the past two years have been published by Applied Physics Letters today (https://aip.scitation.org/doi/10.1063/1.5131645).
 They possess the highest glass forming ability and processibility known to any copper-based glassy alloys, and yet are free of rare-earths, precious metals and toxic elements.
 Congratulations to Jaskaran (1st author) and Collin (2nd author) for making and testing the good alloys and to our co-authors who contributed some of the data presented in the paper.

 6/3/2020 The shell of an atomic cluster usually has higher potential energy than the core.
 But this is not the case for the 13-atom icosahedral clusters spontaneously formed in the supercooled-liquid and glassy states of pure metals.
 Our finding of the surprising core-shell ennergy-landscape inversion of the icosahedral clusters and its relation to the glass-forming ability of a metal has been accepted for publication in Journal of Physics: Condensed Matter.
-(Figure: top row, icosahedral clusters in supercooled liquid Ta; lower row, BCC clusters in Ta metallic glass)
+(Figure: top row, icosahedral clusters in supercooled liquid Ta; middle row, BCC clusters in Ta metallic glass; lower row, flowers in the Portland International Rose Test Garden)

 12/28/2020 Pure metals usually exist in simple crystal structures.
 Under special conditions (e.g. thin film deposition, ultrafast liquid quenching) they may be obtained in glassy or complex Frank-Kasper crystal forms.
 They may also be templated into a quasicrystal (QC) structure by epitaxial growth on a QC substrate.
 However, spontaneous formation of QC in a pure metal has not been reported.
 We have observed QC grains spontaneously formed in pure tantalum upon thermal annealing of a Ta metallic glass in molecular dynamics simulations.
 The work has been accepted for publication in AIP Advances.
 (Figure: top row, QC grain and calculated electron diffraction pattern; lower row, beta-Ta -- a tetragonal FK phase)